 Welcome to the revised Joe Ellis' Tea Room Guide website.
-The site has been in existence now for over seven years, but the past couple of years it has gone a little quiet.
-Many tea rooms once visited have sadly closed down for one reason and another.
-Joe has had family circumstances that have prevented him from travelling around the country… but he is back and about to start travelling once more.
+The site has been in existence now for over fifteen years but during the past couple of years it has gone quieter, not surprisingly.
+Many tea rooms once visited have sadly closed for one reason and another, and of course the country has changed in many ways more recently.

-My husband is a professional karate instructor, and also is a voluntary Chair of a national martial arts governing body.
+My husband is a professional karate instructor, a recently ordained Reverend and is a voluntary Chair of a national martial arts governing body.
 In his spare time, what there is of it, he loves to drive around pretty towns and villages and through the countryside enjoying the peace, and scenery, and especially the tearooms.

 If he is ever asked directions to anywhere he will often use a tearoom as a point of reference; in the same way many people use a pub.
-Joe has no idea where pubs are, he has never drank alcohol, but instead loves a cup of tea whenever he is out and about.
-Even our ten year old Yorkie Holly, and ten year old Yorkie-poo Rosie, enjoy their tea, thanks to Joe.
+Joe has no idea where pubs are, he has never drunk alcohol, but instead loves a cup of tea whenever he is out and about.
+Even our fourteen year old Yorkie Holly enjoys her tea, thanks to Joe.

-Each year we host a tea party in our home for the charity 'Contact the Elderly'; we love to welcome a dozen or so 80+ year olds together with their volunteer drivers for a full afternoon tea.
+Each year we try to host a tea party in our home for the charity 'Contact the Elderly'; we love to welcome a dozen or so 80+ year olds together with their volunteer drivers for a full afternoon tea.
 Joe has a large collection of beautiful cups and saucers which come out especially, and he loves to get into heated discussions with them all.
+Having recently moved he hopes to continue the tradition in some way.

 Joe is very particular about tearooms.
 If one is doing a good job he will continue to visit as long as it stands.
 He is very loyal.
 He often recommends his favourites to friends, family, colleagues, and even strangers he may meet on the train or at some business function.